andrewarrow/t1m3l1n3/README.md

 # About
-anyone is free to take the server binary and run it on a machine with a nice amount of RAM and publish the IP or domain name of your public CLT server to the main list.
+anyone is free to take the server binary and run it on a machine with a nice amount of RAM and publish the IP or domain name of your public TLZ server to the main list.

 # Download the client
 When you run the client it will connect to the main server to get a copy